-Dementia patients have the right to accept or refuse medical care so long as they demonstrate adequate mental capacity.
+Dementia patients have the right to accept or refuse medical care, so long as they demonstrate adequate mental capacity.
 The U.S. Constitution protects a person’s basic freedoms, including the right to privacy and protection against actions of others that may threaten bodily integrity.
 However, when a dementia patient’s mental capacity is shown to be inadequate, they no longer have the right to accept or refuse medical care.
+So, can a patient with dementia refuse care?

 Competency is a legal term that refers to a person’s ability to make informed, reasonable decisions.
 It is linked to a person’s cognitive capabilities and mental abilities to act in a rational, responsible manner.
 When a person lacks the ability to make sound decisions in his/her best interest, the court typically assigns a legal guardian to make decisions on that person’s behalf.
 To declare incompetency, the court requires medical evidence from a licensed physician or health care practitioner that shows medical evidence of incompetency.
 To ensure a person retains their basic rights, competency hearings often address specific tasks.
 Some people may be deemed competent to make certain decisions, but not others.
 In cases where patients are severely demented, intellectually disabled, psychotic, or in a vegetative state, it’s likely that the court would find them incompetent.